50 years ago today, the internet was born in Room 3420

 The original IMP was delivered to Kleinrock at UCLA on Labor Day in 1969.
 Today, it stands like a monolith in the corner of Room 3420 at Boelter Hall, where it has been restored to look like it did when it handled the first internet transmission 50 years ago.

-“15 hour days every day”
+“15-hour days every day”

 In the fall of 1969, Charley Kline was a graduate student trying to finish his degree in engineering.
 He was one of a group of graduate students that moved onto the ARPANET project after Kleinrock received government funding to help develop the network.
 In August, Kline and others on the project worked diligently to prepare the software on UCLA’s Sigma 7 mainframe computer to connect to the IMP.
 Since there was no standard interface between a computer and an IMP—Bob Metcalfe and David Boggs wouldn’t invent Ethernet until 1973–the group built a 15-foot connection cable from scratch.
 Now all they needed another computer to communicate with.